William R. Ferris

-William Reynolds Ferris (born February 5, 1942) is an American author and scholar and former chairman of the National Endowment for the Humanities.
+William Reynolds Ferris Jr. (born February 5, 1942) is an American author and scholar and former chairman of the National Endowment for the Humanities.
 With Judy Peiser he co-founded the Center for Southern Folklore in Memphis, Tennessee; he was the founding director of the Center for the Study of Southern Culture at the University of Mississippi, and is co-editor of The Encyclopedia of Southern Culture.

 Background

 William R. Ferris was born 5 February 1942 in Vicksburg, Mississippi, United States.
 He attended public school in Vicksburg until high school, when he was accepted to Brooks School in North Andover, Mass.
 Ferris got his B.A. in English Literature at Davidson College in 1964, and an M.A. in English Literature from Northwestern University in 1965.
 He attended Trinity College in Dublin, Ireland, for one year from 1965 to 1966, and returned to the U.S. to continue his graduate studies.
 In 1967, he received a Master's and, in 1969, a Ph.D. in folklore from the University of Pennsylvania.